tonytvo/blog-generator/content/blog/implement-domain-driven-design/index.md

 - Published language is often combined with open-host service.

 ## separate ways

-declare a bounded context to have no connection to the others, allowing developers to find simple, specialized solutions within this small scope.
+- declare a bounded context to have no connection to the others, allowing developers to find simple, specialized solutions within this small scope.
+- "*Integration is always expensive.
+Sometimes the benefit is small.*"
+- We should only integrate sub-systems if we really, REALLY, need to.
+We should, as much as possible, define bounded contexts that are completely independent, completely disconnected from other bounded contexts, and therefore have no need for integration.

 ## big ball of mud
 - well-defined context boundaries only emerge from intellectual choices and social forces (even though the people creating the systems may not always have been consciously aware of these causes at the time).
 - Draw a boundary around the entire mess and designate it as a big ball of mud.
 Do not try to apply sophisticated modelling within this context.